datapartnership/yemen-economic-monitor/notebooks/NTL-notebooks/yemen-NTL.md

 pip install -r requirements.txt
 ```

-Else, you can set up a virtual environment using your own preferred method and install the requirements.
+Else, you can set up a virtual environment using your own preferred method and install the requirements.txt.

 ## Findings